February 26, 2019 2 min read

-Catching an unexpected glimpse of myself in shop windows recently, I realised that my posture is changing as I get older, starting to look something like the image above.
+Catching an unexpected glimpse of myself in shop windows recently, I realised that my posture is changing as I get older.

 I know something about postural problems and their effects, due to having studied bio-mechanics, as well as being a yoga instructor for over thirty years.
 The concept of ageing being 'all in the mind' is not usually shared by those experiencing an increase in doctors visits and a loss of both mobility and flexibility.